humanitycodes/www/README.md

 ## What makes the Code Lab different?
 Who is it for?

+Lansing Code Lab is less of a course and more of a gym membership for coding.

+### After work/school

-Unlike a single-semester bootcamp, this isn't a full-time, intensive course to help you switch careers.
-We assume that you're already a full-time student or professional and don't want to drop everything to advance your coding skills.
-Instead, we focus on helping people who might not _just_ want to code.
-Because we believe _everyone_ should have a chance to learn to code.
-No matter what your goals are, programming can help you be orders of magnitude more successful in achieving them.
+We assume you're already a full-time student or professional.
+You don't live at the gym, and you don't want to drop everything to advance your coding skills either.
+So we focus on helping people who might want to include code as part of their _current_ career, rather than those wishing to completely change careers.
+Because just like everyone should get exercise, we believe _everyone_ should have a chance to learn to code.
+No matter what your goals are, programming can help you be orders of magnitude more effective in achieving them.

+### Real world

-Unlike many online courses, where you might code in a little window on a website, we also believe in removing as many abstractions from real work as possible.
-That means you'll be doing all your work on your laptop, using the tools and processes that actual developers use.
+Unlike many online courses, where you might code in a little window on a website, we believe in removing as many abstractions from real work as possible.
+That means you'll be doing all your work on your own laptop, using the tools and processes that actual developers use.
 And with every project, you'll make real websites, live on the Internet.
+You don't pretend to work out at the gym, you do it.
+At the Code Lab, you will be an Actual Developer from day one.

+### Personal trainer

-Finally, unlike the vast majority of bootcamps, university degree programs, and online courses, the Lansing Code Lab is led not only by a professional web developer, but also a trained and experienced educator.
-We integrate cutting edge curriculum design and educational psychology to bring you a student-directed and emotionally intelligent experience, unlike any other we know of.
+You get much better results at the gym with a personal trainer - an expert not just in fitness, but also in coaching.
+The Lansing Code Lab's lead instructor is not just a professional web developer, but also a trained and experienced educator.
+This sets us apart from the vast majority of bootcamps, university degree programs, and online courses.
+We integrate cutting edge curriculum design with educational psychology to bring you a uniquely student-directed and emotionally intelligent experience.

-The end result is less of a course and more of a gym membership for coding.
+### The Code Lab is for you

+The Code Lab fits into your life, it gives you real world experience, and you get personal coaching to keep you on track.
 If you keep coming, you'll keep getting better.
-And you can work on what matters most to _you_.
+If you want to take a break to go on vacation, don't pay that month.
+And when you come back, you can work on what matters most to _you_.

 ## What you should know as a student